hmartelb/Pix2Pix-Timbre-Transfer/README.md

 ### Conditional architecture (any_2_any)

 The scope of this project has been limited to explore 3 instrument pairs, having only one pair fixed for each model.
 In other words, the model converts a specific origin into a specific target and cannot perform the timbre transfer operation properly if the origin or target instruments change.

-The proposed setting is similar to the neural style transfer problem.
-To condition the network to generate any instrument of the user’s choice, random notes played by the target instrument can be passed as an additional input.
-The task would be not just to perform a predetermined transformation, but to analyze input and target simultaneously to generate the prediction.

 # Acknowledgements
 >[Table of contents](#table-of-contents)